zanix/home-assistant-config/README.md

 ### Media Control

+- Living room set Harmony to "Power off" when Sony TV reports that it's off
-- (Disabled) Family room auto off
+- Family room set Harmony to "Power off" when TCL TV reports that it's off
-- (Disabled) Shield master bedroom auto off
+- Master bedroom set Harmony to "Power off" when Shield TV reports that it's off
+- Various routines to handle devices powering on and off
 - (Disabled) Shield living room paused at night
 - (Disabled) Shield living room playing at night